LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingest-data-from-csv-files.md

   and wait for the "Run status" to reach "Succeeded".
   This job will have created a S3 folder structure as shown below inside the [Raw zone][raw_zone] and an Apache Parquet file containing your CSV data inside of there.
-  You can check the output by navigating to S3 Bucket `dataplatform-stg_raw-zone` and checking the folder structure there.
+  You can check the output by navigating to S3 Bucket `dataplatform-stg-raw-zone`, confirming the folder structure, and observing that Apache Parquet file(s) have been created.

   ```
   <department>/